Zero-Shot Neural Architecture Search with Weighted Response Correlation

 \subsubsection{Search on NAS-Bench-201 Search Space}

 To further compare the existing zero-shot NAS algorithms with ours, we conduct experiments on the NAS-Bench-201 benchmark.
 Table~\ref{tab: NASBENCH201} reports their test accuracies and search costs on the CIFAR-10, CIFAR-100, and ImageNet16-120 datasets.
 X-WRCor outperforms most existing NAS algorithms, except GDAS, TE-NAS, and ZiCo on CIFAR-10 and CIFAR-100 datasets.
-RE-SJW significantly outperforms most algorithms, except TE-NAS and ZiCo on the CIFAR-10 dataset and RE-ValACC.
-This discrepancy can be because our proxies offer a more accurate reflection of real-world performance, especially on datasets with numerous categories.
+RE-SJW significantly outperforms most algorithms, except TE-NAS \cite{TENAS} and ZiCo \cite{ZiCo} on the CIFAR-10 dataset, AZ-NAS \cite{AZNAS} on the ImageNet16-120 dataset, and RE-ValACC.
+RE-SJW exhibits superior performance on the CIFAR-100 and ImageNet16-120 datasets compared to the CIFAR-10 dataset.
+This can be because our proxies offer a more accurate reflection of real-world performance, especially on datasets with numerous categories.
 Another reason is that the datasets with fewer categories tend to have samples within a minibatch that are more similar, which can potentially disturb our proxies and affect their performance.
 In essence, our proposed proxies are more suitable for datasets with a large number of categories.
 Besides, RE-WRCor has a significant performance reduction compared to R-WRCor and RL-WRCor across the three datasets.
 This is probably because our algorithm with WRCor can easily obtain inferior local optima.
 SJW can leverage the strengths of various proxies to improve the solution quality.
 RE-SJW is a promising zero-shot NAS algorithm in terms of performance and efficiency, achieving competitive architectures with up to 50 times efficiency compared to X-ValAcc and existing NAS algorithms.